Before discussing the best tricks to secure your WordPress website, we need to think about why everyone talks about the WordPress security checklist?

 14. Keep Daily Check on Your Files

 You can use Wordfence security to keep track of changes to your website.
-It will ensure a bit more safety to your site.
+It will ensure a bit more safety for your site.

 15. Secure Your Website’s Database